 • Data from an image can be restored on other existing partitions.
 R-Drive Image deletes such partitions and restores data on that free space.

-• An entire disk can be directly copied on another one.
+• An entire disk can be directly copied to another one.

-• An image can be connected as a read-only virtual drive and its content can be viewed and copied.
+• An image can be mounted as a read-only virtual drive and its content can be viewed and copied.

 • An image can be checked for its integrity.